 evaluating more precisely the propagation characteristics inside the cabin, e.g. variation of signal strength due to the layout of the cabin, and factoring this into the evaluation of emissions radiated outside the aircraft, and so on.

-Administrations wishing to authorize the operation of Airborne GSM systems may require that documentation describing the evaluation of installation be provided as part of the authorization of the Airborne GSM system.
-Additionally, administrations authorizing the GSM onboard systems should also consider various mitigation factors such as the distribution of the carriers over the authorized band.
+Administrations wishing to authorize the operation of MCA systems may require that documentation describing the evaluation of installation be provided as part of the authorization of the MCA system.
+Additionally, administrations authorizing the MCA systems should also consider various mitigation factors such as the distribution of the carriers over the authorized band.

 Some factors that might be considered as part of a detailed evaluation are briefly summarized in the following sub-sections.